Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 meatball subs process shot of meatballs in a pot of sauce

-STEP ELEVEN: You can garnish your sub with a couple of spoonfuls of additional sauce, grated parmesan cheese, and chopped parsley if desired.
+STEP TEN: Garnish your subs with a couple of spoonfuls of additional sauce, grated parmesan cheese, chopped parsley and any toppings you like.

 Serve your hearty meatball subs with a Caesar salad or cucumber salad on the side to add greens to your plate.